duthied/Free-Friendika/doc/Install.md

 In the end, you will need to restart all services that you have changed configuration for.
 If you don't know which ones these are, just reboot.

+### Diaspora support is not activated

+You get this error when you try to add a Diaspora contact.

+You can enable it from the web interface in `Admin -> Site -> Policies -> Enable diaspora* support`.
+You may also set it manually in the config file or in the database within the `diaspora_enabled` key of the `system` category.

+### Upgrade failed due to DB migration timeout

+Altering of a table may fail if it contains a large number of rows.
+First verify the existing timeout (50s by default):

+`show global variables like "innodb_lock_wait_timeout";`

+Then increase it:

+`set global innodb_lock_wait_timeout=600;`